groverlab/ocw/README.md

 <b>end</b>
 </pre>

 The first line, `/ I'm a comment!`, is a comment.
-Any line that starts with `/` is ignored by the OCW intrepreter.
+Any line that starts with `/` is ignored by the OCW interpreter.
 Some implementations of OCW (like the LabVIEW implementation) show comment text to the user, so comments can be a handy tool for user interaction, like telling the user to `/ Fill the buffer reservoir` or `/ Empty the waste reservoir`.

 The next line, `main`, means that this is the start of the `main` block.
 All OCW programs need a `main` block; it tells the OCW interpreter where to begin executing the code.
 The contents of the `main` block are all the lines between `main` and `end`.